dyfactor/dyfactor/README.md

 # Why Dyfactor?

 Tools like JSCodeShift and Babel are excellent tools for migrating code from one API to another due to the fact they rely on static analysis.
 However, it is completely possible for parts of an application to be relying on runtime information to determine execution.
-In other cases you may have custom DSLs like template laguages that don't have the same static analysis gurantees as JavaScript does.
-Migrating this type of code typically requires a great deal of developer intervention to sort out what is actually happen.
-Dyfactor's goal is to shorten this cravase of understanding.
+In other cases you may have custom DSLs like template languages that don't have the same static analysis guarantees as JavaScript does.
+Migrating this type of code typically requires a great deal of developer intervention to sort out what is actually happening.
+Dyfactor's goal is to shorten this crevasse of understanding.

 ## A Quick Example

-In Ember's template layer deverlopers can invoke components with arguments.
+In Ember's template layer developers can invoke components with arguments.
 They also can look at local values on the backing class.
 A template for a component may look like the following.

 ```hbs
 <h1>{{firstName}} {{lastName}}</h1>